Waaal/BobaOS/doc/STCQ/HardwareInterrupts.md

 **ICW_3**:
 Only needed if we have set bit 1 in ICW_1 to cascade.
 This value speciefies at which IRQ the master and slave are connected.
 On a normal system this is IRQ2

+**IMPORTANT: I think this can be ignored, because it is set by default to IRQ 2**

 ```
   7   6   5   4   3   2   1   0
 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |